Real Estate Tax Relief

 Q. What is the maximum amount of total combined net worth that I can have to be eligible for real estate tax relief?
 How do I need to verify my net worth?

 The total combined net worth of the owner(s) as of December 31 of the year preceding the taxable year shall not exceed $65,000.
-The fair market value of the home and up to one acre of land on which the home is situated is not included in the combined net worth total.
+The fair market value of the home and up to ten acres of land on which the home is situated is not included in the combined net worth total.
 The owner(s) and spouse living in the home shall provide their federal tax return, if applicable, and any other documents to verify their total combined net worth for the preceding year (see previous section on necessary documentation.)

 Q. What are some examples of financial worth resources?